InnovaXN Kickoff meeting: start of a 5 year doctoral training programme

 The new Horizon 2020 programme cofunded by Marie Skłodowska-Curie COFUND, was officially launched on Friday 14th February 2020.

-Throughout the kick-off meeting, some of the programme’s coordinators presented their projects, which could lead to changes on more sustainable products in the market.
+Throughout the kick-off meeting, some of the programme’s participants presented their projects, which could lead to changes on more sustainable products in the market.
 As an example, the research on how to create mechanisms of CO2 reabsorption in cement, which currently produces 8% of CO2 emissions worldwide.

 The subjects of the projects line up with the Horizon Europe challenges and the UNESCO sustainable development goals, including health, environment and sustainable industrial processing, construction, metallurgy, renewable energy, catalysis, new materials for aerospace, food security and agriculture, consumer products.